 Our services include an in-house spay & neuter clinic, compassionate end-of-life services for owned animals, community cat care programs, and Pet Resource Specialists who help pet owners find and access community resources to keep pets in homes.

 Do you need information or help accessing community resources?
 Please contact us at email@example.com or at 503-585-5900 for help.

-WHS is dedicated to ending shelter overpopulation by providing accessible, high-quality sterilization services to our community’s companion animals.
-Our on-site Spay & Neuter Clinic serves owned cats and dogs, as well as adoptable pets at WHS.
+Oregon Humane Society is dedicated to ending shelter overpopulation by providing accessible, high-quality sterilization services to our community’s companion animals.
+Our on-site Spay & Neuter Clinic serves owned cats, as well as adoptable pets at OHS Salem Campus.
 We also provide spay and neuter for community cats, also known as “unowned” or “feral” cats, with a network of community partners who trap and release cats from these colonies.

 Community Cat Resources

-Our shelter believes in providing high-quality preventative medical care for animals throughout Marion and Polk Counties.
+Our shelter believes in providing high-quality preventative medical care for animals throughout our region.
 This includes spay and neuter and basic preventative care for community cats, also called “unowned” or “community” cats through TNR programs.
 We’re thankful to work with community members and partners across our service area, who transport these cats to us for care then return them to their communities.